 - Mild steel road plates firstly have a hole cut into each of the four corners.
 These are most commonly cut using plasma cutting machines and are normally around 60-70mm in diameter and placed 50mm from the edges of the steel plate.
-These can be hand cut, but plasma cutters give a more professional and clean cut finish.
-Plasma cutting involves forcing a compressed gas (oxygen, air, inert and others depending on material being cut) through a focused nozzle at high speed toward the steel road plate.
-This is most common method of cutting thick steel road plates.
+These can be hand-cut, but plasma cutters give a more professional and clean-cut finish.
+Plasma cutting involves forcing a compressed gas (oxygen, air, inert and others depending on the material being cut) through a focused nozzle at high speed toward the steel road plate.
+This is the most common method of cutting thick steel road plates.

 - The road plates are then covered in a paint which sticks to the plate and acts as an adhesive for the aggregate which creates the anti-slip surface.

-- Once the paint covers the pain you then spread your aggregate onto the road plate.
-Note that you can not use bauxite, which is used as the aggregate for our anti-skid road plates, because these granuales are too large and will not be held by the paint.
-Instead a finer aggregate is used.
+- Once the paint covers the plate you then spread your aggregate onto the road plate.
+Note that you can not use bauxite, which is used as the aggregate for our anti-skid road plates, because these granules are too large and will not be held by the paint.
+Instead, a finer aggregate is used.

 Also Available In Our Road Plate Category

 - Anti-Skid Road Plates - designed to meet the toughest of demands by using a specially designed resin & bauxite aggregate.